openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 the ``mean_values``, ``scales_values``, ``layout``, and other parameters described in the :doc:`Embedding Preprocessing Computation <openvino_docs_MO_DG_Additional_Optimization_Use_Cases>` article.

-The ``compress_to_fp16`` compression parameter in model conversion API allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to ``FP16`` data type.
+The ``compress_to_fp16`` compression parameter in MO command-line tool allows generating IR with constants (for example, weights for convolutions and matrix multiplications) compressed to ``FP16`` data type.
 For more details, refer to the :doc:`Compression of a Model to FP16 <openvino_docs_MO_DG_FP16_Compression>` guide.

-To get the full list of conversion parameters available in model conversion API, run the following command:
+To get the full list of conversion parameters available in MO command-line tool, run the following command:

 .. code-block:: sh

    mo --help

-Examples of Conversion API parameters
+Examples of MO command-line parameters
 #####################################

-Below is a list of separate examples for different frameworks and model conversion API parameters:
+Below is a list of separate examples for different frameworks and MO command-line parameters:

-1. Launch model conversion API for a TensorFlow MobileNet model in the binary protobuf format:
+1. Launch MO for a TensorFlow MobileNet model in the binary protobuf format:

    .. code-block:: sh

       mo --input_model MobileNet.pb

-   Launch model conversion API for a TensorFlow BERT model in the SavedModel format with three inputs.
+   Launch MO for a TensorFlow BERT model in the SavedModel format with three inputs.
 Specify input shapes explicitly where the batch size and the sequence length equal 2 and 30 respectively:

    .. code-block:: sh